oroinc/documentation/book/importexport.rst

             $value = $this->serializer->denormalize($value, $entityClass, $format, $context);
         }

-    If a value is not a scalar value, the recursively denormalizes its value.
+    If a value is not a scalar value, the system recursively denormalizes its value.
     The data converter checks for circular dependencies to avoid endless recursions here.